Belingood/dictionary_with_dynamical_keys/README.md

-# Dictionary with dynamical keys
+# Dictionary with dynamic keys

 This is the way of classifying data (mostly suitable for digital intervals) as an alternative to cascade of if's expressions.